Bahn-X/swift-composable-navigator/README.md

 <hr class="rounded">

 ## Vanilla SwiftUI navigation
-A typical, vanilla SwiftUI applications performing navigation manages its navigation state (i.e. is a sheet or a push active) either directly in its views or in ObservableObjects.
+A typical, vanilla SwiftUI application performing navigation manages its navigation state (i.e. is a sheet or a push active) either directly in its views or in ObservableObjects.

 Let's look at an simplified example in which we keep all navigation state locally in the view: